Closed Terrarium Plants That Thrive: Expert Recommendations

 Look at how tiny you can make these!

 Endlessly versatile and super petite, the Lemon Button Fern is our go-to fern choice.
-Particularly for smaller terrariums.
+Particularly for smaller closed terrariums.

 Despite their minute size, the overarching fronds really lift a scene, and the ability to be divided into tiny clumps of fronds really helps with placement.